-Del Monte Pacific is committed to the highest standards of corporate governance and supports the principles of openness, integrity and accountability.
+We are committed to the highest standards of corporate governance and support the principles of openness, integrity and accountability

-DMPL has a strong and robust corporate governance structure which ensures that Management is accountable to the shareholders and stakeholders, and operates in an ethical and responsible manner.
-Our Board of Directors directs the long-term strategy of the Group, continually evaluates the performance of Management, reviews material issues, and provides guidance on matters relating to governance.
+Del Monte Pacific Limited (DMPL) has a strong corporate governance structure which ensures that Management is accountable to the shareholders and stakeholders and operates in an ethical and responsible manner.
+Our Board of Directors directs the long-term strategy of the Group, evaluates the performance of Management, reviews material issues and provides guidance on matters relating to governance.

 We were honoured to receive the Best Managed Board (Gold) Award from the Singapore Corporate Awards twice.

-For more information regarding our governance, please refer to the Corporate Governance Section of our FY2018 Annual Report.
+For more information regarding our governance principles, please refer to our FY2020 Annual Report and website at www.delmontepacific.com/corporate-governance.

 “Ethics is the new competitive environment.”